How Often Does Google Earth and Google Maps Update Satellite Images?

 Is Street View updated with the same frequency as Google Maps?

-How often do they update Google Earth compared to Google Maps?
+How often do Google Earth and Google Maps update compared to each other?